sunit-mal/Code_Arena/README.md

 Organize Exams: Teachers can organize and manage exams within the platform.
 Check Results: View and verify the results of exams conducted.
 Download Results: Download exam results as Excel files for further analysis.
+Face Recognition: During Exam period student are not allow try cheating.
+It has AI base Face Recognition system and also disable visiting inspect mode.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines: